Upper and Lower Bounds on the Smoothed Complexity of the Simplex Method: Introduction

 \end{theorem}

-We remark that \cite{DGGT16} showed a lower bound of $\Omega(\min(\sqrt{\log n} + \frac{\sqrt[4]{\log (n\sqrt\sigma)}}{\sqrt\sigma}, n))$ expected vertices for the two-dimensional polygons, obtained by placing $\bar a_1,\dots,\bar a_n$ equally spaced on the unit circle.
-We thus nearly match their dependence on $\sigma$ for the analogous two-dimensional question.
-However, in two-dimensional case, one can only have a lower bound of $\Omega(n)$ even if there isn't any perturbation.
-It is only when we try to work in higher dimensions that we can show an exponential lower bound of $\Omega(2^d)$ any value of $\sigma$.

-Also, it is possible that the exponents of $\sigma$ in our bound can be further optimized.
-In \Cref{sub:experiments}, we describe numerical experiments which suggest that the actual shadow size for perturbations of our constructed polytope might be as high as $\Omega(\min(\sigma^{-3/4}, 2^d))$.
+It is possible that the exponent of $\sigma$ in our bound can be further optimized.
+In \Cref{sub:experiments}, we describe numerical experiments which suggest that the actual shadow size for random perturbations of our constructed polytope might be as high as $\Omega(\min(\sigma^{-3/4}, 2^d))$.
+We leave open the question whether having $n/d > 4$ can lead to stronger lower bounds in the regime of $\sigma < 2^{-d}$.